Big Boi: Outkast

 Patton met André Lauren Benjamin (stage name André 3000) while attending Tri-Cities High School.
-The two joined forces as Outkast in 1992 and signed with LaFace Records.
+The two joined forces as Outkast in 1992 and signed with the regionally-based record label LaFace Records as a duo.
+Patton originally performed under the stage name Black Dog.

 Solo career

-After four successful albums, Big Boi and André 3000 chose to make two solo albums, and release it as a double album under the Outkast name, as Speakerboxxx/The Love Below in 2003; Big Boi recorded Speakerboxxx, André 3000 recorded The Love Below.
+After four successful albums, Big Boi and André 3000 chose to make two solo albums and release them in 2003 as a single double album under the Outkast name called Speakerboxxx/The Love Below; Big Boi recorded Speakerboxxx, André 3000 recorded The Love Below.
 Speakerboxxx featured a style similar to Outkast's previous efforts, while The Love Below explored a more offbeat territory, with André 3000 mainly singing rather than his usual rapping.

 Big Boi released two of his songs as singles.
 "The Way You Move", featuring Sleepy Brown, was originally supported by urban radio, but crossed over to pop charts, where it supplanted André 3000's "Hey Ya!" as the No. 1 song.
 The second single from Big Boi was "Ghetto Musick", which featured both members of Outkast and a sample from Patti LaBelle's "Love, Need and Want You".

 In November 2005, Big Boi released a mixtape/compilation album, Got Purp?
 Vol 2, in conjunction with the Purple Ribbon All-Stars through Purple Ribbon Records.
 The first single from the album was "Kryptonite", which reached 35 on the Billboard Hot 100.
 Outkast was also featured on the song "International Players Anthem (I Choose You)", the first single from UGK's album Underground Kingz.

 In 2007, after Idlewild, the sixth official OutKast duo album, Big Boi announced plans to release a proper solo album.
 Speakerboxxx had been seen by many as a solo album (and it effectively was one), but it was still released under the OutKast name, which made Sir Lucious Left Foot: The Son of Chico Dusty his first "full-fledged" solo album.
 The album's first promotional single, "Royal Flush", was released in 2007, and featured Raekwon and André 3000.
 Over the next few years the album was delayed many times, but multiple promotional and video singles were released, such as "Shine Blockas" (featuring Gucci Mane), "For Yo Sorrows" (featuring George Clinton and Too Short), and "General Patton" (featuring Big Rube).
 The first official single was "Shutterbugg", featuring Cutty, and the second was "Follow Us", featuring Vonnegutt.
 The album was formally released in July 2010.
 Guest artists included alternative urban singer Janelle Monáe, who went on to be a famed actor and entertainer in her own right, as well as T.I., B.o.B., and, on a hook, Big Boi's old Dungeon Family friend Khujo.
 Sir Lucious Left Foot: The Son of Chico Dusty was warmly received by most music critics, earning praise for its inventive sound, varied musical style, and Big Boi's lyricism.